 SEKA (SEVERIN TUDJA) (1923 - 2007)

-Daughter of Dragutin Severin and Angela Tolg, Severin Tudja was a ceramist (Zagreb, Yugoslavia, 1923 – Caracas, Venezuela, 2007), from a young age she played with clay, modeled figurines and was determined about what she would study.
-During her youth, the term ceramics did not exist, and little did she know how her path would be traced in the years to come.
+Daughter of Dragutin Severin and Angela Tolg, Severin Tudja was a ceramist (Zagreb, Yugoslavia, 1923 – Caracas, Venezuela, 2007).
+She played from a young age with clay, modeled figurines.
+During her youth, the term ceramics did not exist, and she didn't know how she would pave her path in the years to come.

 Seka studied sculpture at the Academy of Fine Arts in Zagreb (1942-1945) with Frano Krsinic and Krsto Hegedusic.
-After being awarded a scholarship by the French government (1946-1948), she went to live in Paris where she studied sculpture and drawing at the Academia La Grande Chaumiére and graduated in, Art History and Archaeology at La Sorbonne (1948).
-During her time in Paris she made figures with the technique of lost wax for film animations.
+After being awarded a scholarship by the French government (1946-1948), she lived in Paris.
+Seka studied sculpture and drawing at the Academia La Grande Chaumiére and graduated in Art History and Archaeology at La Sorbonne (1948).
+During her time in Paris, she made figures with the technique of lost wax for film animations.

-In 1952 Seka moved to Caracas, where she began to research and experiment with ceramic techniques exploring the variations that occurred through alterations of technical canons, as well as continuing to test heat variations and firing times.
-Her work is defined by her rigorous research of shape, texture and color.
+In 1952 Seka moved to Caracas, where she began to research and experiment with ceramic techniques exploring the variations that occurred through alterations of technical canons and testing heat variations and firing times.
+Her work is defined by her rigorous research of shape, texture, and color.

-In 1962 she made pieces that were completely closed, in contrast to her other works determined by holes and which were partially open.
+In 1962 she made completely closed pieces, contrasting her other works determined by partially open holes.
 After 1972 she decided to work on only closed forms, resembling lucid variations of the sphere and the oval.
-Seka used hand-modeled red or white clay - that often gave its pieces a particular cracking, - varying earths and oxides, and she applied the cover pigments using varying brushes and oils.
+Seka used hand-modeled red or white clay - that often gave its pieces a particular cracking - varying earth and oxides.
+She applied the cover pigments using varying brushes and oils.
 These technical processes were applied methodically and with determination and are recorded in the titles of the pieces themselves, which were named by serial codes combining letters and numbers.

-In 1972 she was appointed a member of the AIC and from 1979 she was an honorary member of the AVAF.
-Miguel Arroyo, talking of Seka’s work said "it is planned, configured and timeless - as in splendid sequential diagrams - the shocking process of seizures, eruptions, slips and fusions through which matter will have to pass - and pass - until it reaches its final stabilization.
-Therefore, when we look closely, we discover that the resonances they produce in our minds are not motivated by superficial associations, but by much deeper causes that have to do with the linkage between their materials and others that lived similar or identical process of conflagration and stabilization"
+In 1972 she was appointed a member of the AIC, and from 1979 she was an honorary member of the AVAF.
+Miguel Arroyo spoke of Seka's work, "it is planned, configured and timeless - as in splendid sequential diagrams - the shocking process of seizures, eruptions, slips and fusions through which matter will have to pass - and pass - until it reaches its final stabilization.
+Therefore, when we look closely, we discover that the resonances they produce in our minds are not motivated by superficial associations but by much deeper causes that have to do with the linkage between their materials and others that lived similar or identical process of conflagration and stabilization."